-For over 20 years, he also taught Biblical commentaries, Talmud and Midrash, and especially Jewish thought and philosophy at various religious seminaries in Israel — most recently and prominently, as rebbi and lecturer at Yeshivat Hakotel’s Foreign Students and Israeli Hesder programs.
-There, he initiated and directed the Advanced Seminar in Jewish Thought, for students with the acumen and commitment to pursue an extra course of study, stressing the philosophical classics, besides the traditional yeshivah (seminary) curriculum.
+For over 20 years, he also taught Biblical commentaries, Talmud and Midrash, and especially Jewish thought and philosophy at various religious seminaries in Israel — most prominently, as rebbi and lecturer at Yeshivat Hakotel’s Foreign Students and Israeli Hesder programs.
+There, he initiated and directed the Advanced Seminar in Jewish Thought, for students with the acumen and commitment to pursue an extra course of study, stressing the classics of Jewish philosophy, besides the traditional yeshivah (seminary) curriculum.
 In addition, he taught weekly Hebrew and English classes in Jewish thought to older, more advanced students and a daily Gemara class in Talmudic Aggadah for the oldest, most advanced foreign students.
 He also effectively filled the role of spiritual guide, devoting many hours weekly to personal counseling and conversations with students on a broad spectrum of spiritual and theological problems and questions.

-Over the past two decades, he has also become increasingly involved in “building bridges” with Christian believers, through lectures and informal meetings in Israel, North America, and Europe, and via the Internet (especially, through Yeshivath Sharashim – Zion Bible Studies).
+Over the past two decades, he has also become increasingly engaged in “building bridges” with Christian believers, through lectures and informal meetings in Israel, North America, and Europe, and via the Internet (especially, through Zion Bible Studies).
 More generally, he advocates a dialogue of Jews and Christians mutually respecting their differences while affirming that more unites them, through devotion to the God of the Bible and dedication to His word that they both love and revere.
 He maintains that Jews and Christians should leave disparities pertaining to the Messianic era where they belong: in God’s hands.
 He believes it is imperative for all people to bond together now to do God’s holy work as He charges us.
 He prays that all men and women of faith may stand “shoulder to shoulder” (Zephaniah 3:9), in joint efforts, readying the earth for God’s “great and awesome day” (Joel 3:4 and Malachi 3:23), speedily, in our days.

-Most of all, he feels passionately that, to pave the way for God’s “great and awesome day,” there is a burning imperative today to enunciate the Torah’s message in the global marketplace of ideas, where it is so sorely lacking.
-More than ever, we palpably sense the crises of faith that Amos describes: “Behold, days are coming, says God the Lord, when I shall send a famine in the earth, not a famine for bread nor a thirst for water, but to hear the words of God” (Amos 8:11).
+In particular, he feels passionately that, to pave the way for God’s “great and awesome day,” there is a burning urgency now to enunciate the Torah’s message in the global marketplace of ideas, where it is so sorely missing.
+We palpably sense the crises of faith Amos describes: “Behold, days are coming, says God the Lord, when I shall send a famine in the earth, not a famine for bread nor a thirst for water, but to hear the words of God” (Amos 8:11).
 In the end, we know this hunger and thirst will be satisfied only when “the earth will be full of knowledge of God, as the waters cover the seabed” (Isaiah 11:9).
-Tragically, though, nowadays, few who value the Torah’s message appreciate the global marketplace of ideas — and vice versa.
-More than anything else, he is committed to bringing to bear a lifetime of study and teaching, to address and redress this absence, by the Torah’s light.
+Tragically, nowadays, few who value the Torah’s message appreciate the global marketplace of ideas — and vice versa.
+Most of all, he is committed to harnessing a lifetime of study and teaching, to address and redress this absence, by the Torah’s light.
 This is his mission — and the raison d’être of Yeshivath Sharashim – Zion Bible Studies.

 For more information and to book unique, customized Bible programs, tours, and studies, either in the Holy City, Jerusalem, or online, via live video conference, or live, in your own community (on Rabbi Eisen’s next lecture tour abroad), please click here to email us or call us: